Realistic Solutions

 Environmental justice

-Several Los Angeles neighborhoods are burdened by polluting fossil-fueled power plants.
-It’s a burden that typically falls on the poor and people of color and it has health consequences, including increased rates of asthma, heart disease and other ailments.
+Many Los Angeles neighborhoods have the double burden of pollution from transportation and fossil-fueled power plants.
+This burden often falls on the poor and people of color and it has health consequences, including increased rates of asthma, heart disease and complications with pregnancy.

-Transmission can bring clean power from far away into the cities and feed the sites where we want to close fossil power plants.
+New transmission brings more clean power from remote areas into the cities, providing the energy needed to electrify transportation and reducing the hours when fossil power plants are running and polluting the air.
 Ratepayers pay a premium to keep many of these plants running because they are considered critical for local reliability.
-With new transmission providing an alternate source of clean power to these communities the old, polluting fossil plants are no longer reliability critical and can close.
-And the people living nearby can breathe easier.
+With new transmission providing an alternate source of clean power to these communities, the oldest and most polluting fossil plants can finally be allowed to retire.

-Our transmission solutions work better and can be built.
-We use modern HVDC (high-voltage direct current) transmission technology that allows for efficient power transmission over long distances underwater and underground.
+TRED’s projects work better and can be built.
+Using advanced HVDC (high-voltage direct current) transmission technology it is possible to efficiently transmit power over long distances underwater and underground.
 Our cables are buried underground and placed on the seabed out of sight.
-The environmental impact is small and offshore/underground circuits give grid operators more flexibility to isolate and shut down certain above-ground transmission circuits at times of high wildfire risk, providing an important tool to minimize wildfire destruction.
-Using a sea-based and underground route is key to bringing clean power right into the cities where more power, reliability and resiliency are needed.
+The environmental impact is small.
+And offshore/underground circuits give grid operators more flexibility to isolate and shut down above-ground transmission circuits at times of high wildfire risk.
+Using a sea-based and underground route is key to bringing clean power right into California’s cities where more power, reliability and resiliency are needed.